 3D Secure (Three Domain Structure), also known as a payer authentication, is a security protocol that helps to prevent fraud in online credit and debit card transactions.
-This security feature is supported by Visa and Mastercard and is branded as Verified by Visa / Visa Secure and Mastercard SecureCode / Mastercard Identity Check respectively.
+This security feature is supported by Visa, Mastercard and Discover, as well as smaller networks that use the Mastercard Network Exchange (MNE), such as STAR and Pulse.
+The feature is branded as Visa Secure, Mastercard Identity Check and Discover ProtectBuy respectively.